sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

 order: 3
 ---

-IDA pipeline allows you to deploy your snapshot from PC to PS.
+IDA pipeline allows you to deploy your snapshot from PC to PS, either through online or offline deployment.
 Testers can easily test projects on PS side.
 To deploy snapshot from PC to PS by IDA, there are some configurations needed.
 In below instruction, we assume the BPM server IP is 192.168.0.10.

 ### Create SSH Key